-12 Top-Rated Tourist Attractions in Trondheim
+15 Top-Rated Tourist Attractions in Trondheim

 Trondheim, Norway's third largest city, is also one of the country's oldest.
-Founded as a trading post by the Vikings in 997 AD, it has the distinction of having been Norway's capital until 1217.
+Founded as a trading post by the Vikings in AD 997, it was Norway's capital until 1217, and new kings are still crowned here.
 Built on a peninsula and linked to the mainland at its west end, Trondheim is the main town of the county of Sør-Trøndelag in central Norway.

-1 Nidaros Cathedral
+1. Nidaros Cathedral

 Address: Bispegt.
 5, Trondheim